mlflow/mlflow/docs/source/gateway/index.rst

 2. Query a route:

-The :func:`query() <mlflow.gateway.query>` function interfaces with a configured route name and returns the response from the provider in a standardized format.
+The :func:`query() <mlflow.gateway.query>` function queries the specified route and returns the response from the provider in a standardized format.
 The data structure you send in the query depends on the route.

 .. code-block:: python